nelsonjchen/op-replay-clipper/README.md

 There are other notes too regarding the data you want to render:

 * The UI replayed is comma.ai's latest stock UI; routes from forks that differ alot from stock may not render correctly.
 Your experience may vary.
 Please make sure to note these replays are from fork data and may not be representative of the stock behavior.
+As a side note, [the comma team really does not like it if you ask them to debug fork code as "it just takes too much time to be sidetracked by hidden and unclear changes"](https://discord.com/channels/469524606043160576/616456819027607567/1042263657851142194).
-* The desired route to be rendered must have been able to upload to Comma.ai servers and must be accessible.
+* The desired route to be rendered must have been fully able to upload to Comma.ai servers and must be accessible.
 * **You are advised to upload all files of the route to Comma.ai servers before attempting to render a route.
 If you do not upload all files, the replay will not render past the starting UI.**

-The heavy CPU requirement is due to a number of factors:
+The CPU requirement is due to a number of factors:

 * Reliable H.265 hardware decoding is not always available.
 The high quality forward video is only captured in H.265 and could only be decoded at 0.7 speed on a Ryzen 2800 and at half speed reliabily for the purposes of capture.
+And there are also two video streams: telescope and wide!
 * Reliable OpenGL rendering is not always available.
 Software OpenGL rendering is used instead to guarantee compatibility.
 * Capturing the UI can be quite intensive due to all the software and non-hardware-accelerated rendering and decoding.
 * Capturing the UI must be done with everything not mismatching by speed.
 Otherwise, you get weird rendering issues like [the planner's line lagging and not matching the forward video such as in the case of the forward video not decoding fast enough](#bad-or-too-slow-computer).
 A generous margin of extra performance is used to ensure that the UI is captured at the same speed as the forward video in case of unexpected system jitters.

-Even with the higher CPU requirements, it is not enough to run the tooling at full speed on the CPU.
+Even with these CPU requirements, it was not enough to run the tooling at full speed on the CPU.
 Some measures have been done to make clip recording possible.

 * Relevant processes are speedhack'd with `faketime` to run at 0.3x by default or 0.1x with the `--slow-cpu` flag.
 * Capture is done in real time but undercranked to simulate full speed.